Skip To Main Content

 Horizons Independent Study is a voluntary program offered through MDUSD to support students in grades 9-12.
 This program is a great fit for students for whom the traditional high school setting is not a fit, students who need flexibility, and students who need a an environment with one on one meetings and a smaller school.

 CIS meets the same requirements as a traditional comprehensive high school and is University of California A-G approved for high school students.
 Students in CIS navigate the full caseload of high school independently and meet once a week with a CIS teacher to review their work completion and progress.
-In order to enroll students must meet with their College Park counselor and complete the application for CIS.
+Students can apply by downloading the application, or obtaining one from your school counselor, or completing one at the HCIS office.
+After you finish completing the application, give it to your current school counselor.

 Home and Hospital